Skip to main content

 What is changing?

 Over the next few weeks we will be moving to back-propagating releases as a single PR.
-This will mean that feature back-propagation PRs will no longer be created on your environments, and release back-propagation PRs will be created instead (containing all changes from features merged into that release, as well as any additional conflict resolution).
-All feature deployment steps, tickets and other settings associated with your features will be attached instead to the release back-propagation PR itself.
+This will mean that when a release is deployed, feature back-propagation PRs will no longer be created on your environments, Instead, release back propagation PRs will be created (containing all changes from features merged into that release, as well as any additional conflict resolution done for the release itself).
+All feature deployment steps, tickets and other settings associated with your features will be attached to the release back-propagation PR itself.

 Back-propagated release PRs will appear in the PR list on the environment itself, in the same way that feature PRs appear currently.